Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

 As an action you can drink this elixir.
-For the next 8 hours you gain 20 gold whenever you score a takedown on a creature of CR 1 or higher.
+Until your next long rest, you gain gold whenever you score a takedown.
+The amount of gold equals to ten times the creatures challenge rating.

 ---